syedhisham/bxtrack-issue-tracker-client/README.md

 - `GET /api/issues/:id` - Get a single issue by ID
 - `PATCH /api/issues/:id` - Update an issue (status, assignee, title, description, priority)

+### Bonus Features

+The following endpoints were implemented as bonus features to enhance collaboration and activity tracking:

+#### Comments (`/api/comments`)

+- `POST /api/comments` - Create a new comment on an issue
+- `GET /api/comments/issue/:issueId` - Get all comments for a specific issue
+- `PATCH /api/comments/:id` - Update a comment
+- `DELETE /api/comments/:id` - Delete a comment

+#### Notifications (`/api/notifications`)

+- `GET /api/notifications` - Get all notifications for the logged-in user (with pagination)
+- `PATCH /api/notifications/:id/read` - Mark a specific notification as read
+- `PATCH /api/notifications/read-all` - Mark all notifications as read

 ## Features

 ### Authentication